klodaya09/HotelManagementWebsite/README.md

 The purpose of this repository is to get comfortable with basic CSS concepts and attributes, as well as more advanced topics like media queries, pseudo-elements, etc.

-The package is completely open source and free to use, as long as it is not re-distributed.

 ![hotel1](https://user-images.githubusercontent.com/66064372/136348706-f79523f4-9568-4781-b77a-cfa0e6f457ef.PNG)